Is California Sober The Way Forward?

 Mental health professionals warn it’s a risky proposition for people prone to addictions.
 But for others, it might be the ideal lifestyle for post-pandemic life.

-Drinking wasn’t ruining my life by any means.
-But a former drinking buddy’s February Facebook post prompted me to reconsider my relationship with alcohol.
+Quitting drinking wasn’t exactly on my mind.
+Alcohol wasn’t ruining my life by any means, but a former drinking buddy’s February Facebook post prompted me to reconsider my relationship with alcohol.
 After several dry months, he was happier and healthier.
 He joked he never suspected a depressant like alcohol would make him feel depressed.

 While I didn’t quit drinking altogether, I rolled back booze, going from drinking once or twice per week to once or twice a month.
 I slept better and lost some weight.
 And I rediscovered the simple pleasure of THC without alcohol.
 Unwittingly, I’d backed into a trend.
 I was California sober.